kakapocoin/kakapocoin/doc/build-osx.md

 A kakapocoind binary is not included in the Kakapocoin-Qt.app bundle.
 You can ignore this section if you are building `kakapocoind` for your own use.

-If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `kakapocoind` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: